kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 ### Conclusion

-In this tutorial you can learn about Windows service, collecting CPU and memory information, Windows Phone 8.1 SDK and send/receive messages using Pubnub c-sharp SDK.
-We collected CPU and memory information using `PerformanceCounter` class and send messages using `publish` function.
+This tutorial showed you how to create a Windows service, collecting CPU and memory information, Windows Phone 8.1 SDK and send/receive messages using PubNub C# SDK.
+We collected CPU and memory information using the `PerformanceCounter` class and send messages using `publish` function.

-You can add an e-mail notification and SMS message on the service project to notify the administrator about CPU and memory consumption and also improve Windows Phone 8.1 project adding a window where the user could see all server processes and find out which is consuming the CPU or memory.
+In the future you could add an e-mail notification and SMS message on the service project to notify the administrator about CPU and memory consumption.
+You could also improve the Windows Phone 8.1 project by adding a window where the user could see all server processes and find out which is consuming the CPU or memory.

 You can download the Real Time Process Monitoring service project [here](https://github.com/marceloinacio/PubnubBlog/tree/master/Real-Time-Process-Monitoring/PubnubRTPM)